alex-stephens/personal-site/data/blog/2021-retro.md

 summary: A look back on the major events and personal development that shaped my experience of 2020, and some thoughts on what I'd like to focus on in 2021.
 ---

-Well, well, well, 2022 has rolled around, and you know what that means – it's been about a year since I posted anything on this darn website.
+Well, well, well, 2022 has rolled around, and you know what that means – it's been about a year since I posted anything on this darn website (unless you count [this](http://localhost:3000/blog/2021-roundup)).

+Anyway, it's time for some reflectin'...

 # Timeline

-The big picture stuff that shaped 2021 for me:
+So, what actually happened in my life in 2021?
+Quite a lot actually!

+Here's the big picture stuff:

 * Became MCR President at my Oxford College (Exeter) in January – took my responsibility level within college from 0 to 100 real quick!
 * Until around April, the UK was in pretty heavy Covid-19 lockdown.
 This didn't ease up substantially till May, and only in June/July were things mostly back to normal.